bhaskarsantoshk/problem-solving/Notes/GraphTheory.md

 > Is the graph I will encounter likely to be sparse or dense with edges ?
 > Should I use adjacency matrix , adjacency list, edge list or other structures to represent the graph efficiently?

+* Shortest Path Problem:
+> Given a weighted graph, find the shortest path of edges from A to B.
+> Algorithms: BFS (Unweighted graph), Dijkstra's, Bellman Ford, Floyd-Warshall, A*, and many more.

+* Connectivity:
+> Does there exist a path between A and B?
+> Typical Solution: Use union find data structure or any search algorithm (e.g. DFS)

+* Negative Cycles:
+> Does my weighted digraph have any negative cycles?
+If so, where ?
+> Typical Solution: Bellman Ford and Floyd-Warshall

+* Strongly Connected Components:
+> self-contained cycles within a directed graph where every vertex in a given cycle can reach every other vertex in the same cycle.
+> Algorithms: Tarjan's and Kosaraju's Algorithm.
+* Travelling Salesman Problem:
+> Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?
+> Held-Karp, Branch and Bound , many approximation algorithms.
+> TSP is NP-hard, meaning computationally very challenging problem.

+* Bridges:
+> a bridge or cut edge is an edge in a graph whose removal increases the number of connected components.
+> they indicate or hint at weak points, vulnerabilities and bottlenecks in a graph.

+* Articulation Point:
+> an articulation point or cut vertex is a vertex in a graph whose removal increases the number of connected components.
+> they indicate or hint at weak points, vulnerabilities and bottlenecks in a graph.

+* Minimum Spanning Tree:
+> A minimum spanning tree (MST) or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.

+> Kruskal's, Prim's and Borůvka's Algorithms.